statikbe/laravel-surveyhero/README.md

 php artisan surveyhero:map --updateDatabase
 ```

-This will generate a default mapping for your questions and collectors and save them to the surveys column in the database.
+This will generate a default question mapping for your questions and collectors and save them to the surveys data model in the database.
+The configured collectors on Surveyhero will also be copied to the database and can be changed to your preference.

 **You should run this command everytime changes are made to questions/answers/collectors in SurveyHero!**

-### Customize mapping
+### Customise mapping
-#### Customize collectors
+#### Customise collectors
 This is useful when you only want to retrieve responses from a certain collector.
 For example when you have separate collectors set up for your environments.
 e.g. by creating a collector per environment you can maintain 1 survey for your local development environment and production deployment.
 In that case you might add environment vars for the collector ID's in the `.env` file to ease configuration.

+If there are collectors configured in the configuration file, they will be used and will overrule the collectors stored in the survey model.

 ```php
 'question_mapping' => [